This post may contain affiliate links. Please see my full Disclosure Policy for details.

 Note: You’ll need a fine mesh strainer or some cheesecloth to strain the seeds out of the delicious raspberry topping.
 I find it easiest to use a fine mesh strainer like this one.

 - 1 bag 12 oz fresh or frozen raspberries thawed

 - 1/8 tsp salt

 - 2 cups whole milk

 - Transfer raspberry sauce to a small piping bag.
 Snip off the tip.
-Pipe dots of raspberry sauce in a continuous spiral (I messed this up and starting with a circle on the outside, but it still works.)
+Pipe dots of raspberry sauce in a continuous spiral.
 Run a toothpick through the drops in one direction to create hearts.
 Refrigerate for at least 4 hours or overnight, until firm.
 Cut and serve cold.